-When you have cancer you might hear about other ways to treat the cancer or treat your symptoms.
-These may not always be standard medical treatments.
+When you have melanoma, you might hear about other ways to treat it or treat your symptoms that are not standard medical treatments.
 These treatments may be vitamins, herbs, special diets, and other things.
 You may wonder about these treatments.

 Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
 Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.

 After treatment is over, it will be important to check your skin for any new signs of cancer.
 It will also be very important to protect yourself from getting too much sun.